 The Nebraska Constitution, Article VIII, section 1, subsection (1), directs that the property taxes imposed on real property must be based upon valuations that are uniform and proportionate.
-However, for agricultural and horticultural land, section 1, subsection (4) provides that valuations need not be uniform and proportionate with other classes of real property, but must be uniform and proportionate upon all property within the class of agricultural and horticultural land.
+However, for agricultural and horticultural land, section 1, subsection (4) provides that valuations need not be uniform and proportionate with other classes of real property but must be uniform and proportionate upon all property within the class of agricultural and horticultural land.
 Classification changes are addressed in the following sections for agricultural and horticultural land and personal property.
 The following changes were also made to the level of assessment at which the property is taxed:

-- a) For 1920 and prior years, property was assessed at 20% of its actual value; - b) From 1921 to 1952, property was assessed at its actual value; - c) From 1953 to 1955, property was assessed at 50% of its actual value; - d) For 1956 and 1957, property was assessed at 50% of its base value; - e) From 1958 to 1980, property was assessed at 35% of its actual value; - f) From 1981 to 1991, property was assessed at 100% of actual value; - g) From 1992 to 2006, property was assessed at 100% of actual value, with the exception of agricultural and horticultural land which was assessed at 80% of actual value; and - h) From 2007 to current, agricultural and horticultural land has been assessed at 75% of actual value.
+- a) For 1920 and prior years, property was assessed at 20% of its actual value; - b) From 1921 to 1952, property was assessed at its actual value; - c) From 1953 to 1955, property was assessed at 50% of its actual value; - d) For 1956 and 1957, property was assessed at 50% of its base value; - e) From 1958 to 1980, property was assessed at 35% of its actual value; - f) From 1981 to 1991, property was assessed at 100% of actual value; - g) From 1992 to 2006, property was assessed at 100% of actual value, except for agricultural and horticultural land which was assessed at 80% of actual value and agricultural and horticultural land receiving special valuation which was assessed at 80% of its special value; and - h) From 2007 to current, agricultural and horticultural land has been assessed at 75% of actual value and agricultural and horticultural land receiving special valuation has been assessed at 75% of its special value.